westny/neural-stability/README.md

 In its current form, the function that initializes the parameters of the provided model assumes the neural network is implemented using the `Sequential` module form `torch.nn`.

 In `neuralode.py`, you will find the implementations of a template neural network.
-This is also where you will find functions used to perform the Jacobian calculations of the to estimate model eigenvalues.
+This is also where you will find functions used to perform the Jacobian calculations to estimate model eigenvalues.

 [<img alt="Lightning logo" src=https://github.com/westny/dronalize/assets/60364134/167a7cbb-8346-44ac-9428-5f963ada54c2 height="16">PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/) was used to implement the training and testing behavior.
 In the various `base_[experiment].py` files, the lightning-based abstractions for the different experiments are contained.
 These modules are used to specify training and testing behavior.

-Assuming data is available, conducting an experiment can be done using the `train.py` file with a pointer to a configuration file in an environment with the necessary libraries installed, e.g.:
+Assuming data is available, running an experiment can be done using the `train.py` file with a pointer to a configuration file in an environment with the necessary libraries installed, e.g.:
 ```bash
 python train.py --config "spring.json"
 ```